 A beautiful smile is one of the most sought after features in cosmetic medicine.
 People from all backgrounds and professions want a white, straight smile, and we can help make it a reality.
 Whether through minor adjustments or major changes, cosmetic dentistry aims to help people feel good about the way their teeth look.
 There are many procedures that can improve your teeth and correct issues such as discoloration, chips, gaps, or irregularities.
 Common options include bonding, veneers, bleaching, reshaping, and crowns.
 In addition to cosmetic improvements, these procedures can help solve other oral problems as well.

 Veneers are thin shells intended to cover the front side of teeth to hide stains, chips, decay, or irregularities.
-A dental technician uses a model created by a dentist to make a custom shell out of specials materials.
+A dental technician uses a model created by a dentist to make a custom shell out of special materials.
 Because veneers require removing some enamel, they are usually permanent.
 Your dentist will typically recommend avoiding food and drink that will stain your veneers.
 Veneers can chip or crack, but overall the results are worthwhile and many people are thrilled with their new smile.

 One of the most common desires patients have is whiter teeth.
 When considering your options it is important to consult your dentist to make sure you have all the facts and understand how they may affect your teeth and mouth.
 Options for teeth whitening usually include whitening toothpastes, at-home bleaching, and in-office bleaching.
 Of course effectiveness, safety, and results vary greatly between products, so consult with your dentist if you are considering these choices.